cast42/vpower/README.md

 # vpower
-Add virtual power to your trainer ride
+Add virtual power to your trainer ride on the Tacx Blue Motion T2600.
+Record your speed during your workout on your Garmin and add virtual power with this Python program.

 ## Usage
 - First, obtain a TCX file corresponding with the .fit file from your Garmin.